Gain access to personalized product screening, the best pricing, rewards, and more!

 Foraging termites and carpenter ants may seem to behave the same, but there are some things you can look for to spot the difference.

 It can sometimes be easy to confuse the two because they both tunnel and destroy wood and wooden structures.
-But why they are doing is different.
-Termites tunnel and chew wood to actually feed on the wood, more specifically the cellulose in the wood.
-Carpenter ants tunnel and nest in wood, and do not actually consume the wood.
+But why they do this is different.
+Termites tunnel and chew wood to actually feed on the wood, more specifically, the cellulose in the wood.
+Carpenter ants tunnel and nest in wood and do not actually consume the wood.

 If you see tunnels in wood, check the tunnel's characteristics.
-If the tunnel is smooth and clean, then it is likely carpenter ants.
-If the tunnel looks slightly dirty, then it is likely termites.
+If the tunnel is smooth and clean, it is likely filled with carpenter ants.
+If it looks slightly dirty, it is likely filled with termites.

-This is not a limitation of most ants.
-So if you are seeing mud tubes along a wooden structural point (like a column) or along a foundation, then it is termites.
+Most ants do not have this limitation.
+So, if you see mud tubes along a wooden structural point (like a column) or along a foundation, then it is termites.

 Getting control of ants or termites can seem intimidating, but we have guides that can help you every step of the way!